-In November 2012, CSH submitted a five year local plan covering the period 2012-2016.
+In April 2016, CSH submitted a five-year local plan covering the period 2016-2020.
 The plan was accepted and approved.
-The only revision to date was the change in the Targeted Occupations procedure, which was submitted to DEO in February of this year.
 This plan includes a more detailed overview of anticipated planning, goals, labor market needs, and current activities.
 No changes are intended in operational oversight.
 Competitive selection of service providers will be applicable to most youth and special project services.